 Coronavirus cases on Japan ship rise to 355

-Hong Kong also said it would offer its 330 citizens on board the chance to take a charter flight back.
-Canada, too, announced a similar decision to repatriate its nationals on the ship.
 "So far, we have conducted tests for 1,219 individuals.
-Of those, 355 people tested positive," health minister Katsunobu Kato told a roundtable discussion on public broadcaster NHK -- a rise of 70 from the last government toll.
+Of those, 355 people tested positive," Kato told a roundtable discussion for public broadcaster NHK on conditions aboard the Diamond Princess cruise ship.
+The vessel has been in quarantine since February 5 at the port of Yokohama near Tokyo and Japan's efforts to control the viral infections on board have prompted international concern.

-Japan's efforts to control the viral infections on the vessel have prompted international concern.
-The cruise ship arrived off the Japanese coast in early February with more than 3,700 passengers and crew members from more than 50 countries and regions.

-It was placed under quarantine after authorities found that a passenger who got off the boat in Hong Kong during its voyage tested positive for the virus.
-Officials kept finding new infections among the passengers and crew members and transporting them to Japanese hospitals, while others have been told to stay inside their individual cabins during the 14-day quarantine period, which should end on Wednesday.
+The ship was carrying more than 3,700 passengers and crew from more than 50 countries and territories when it docked and was placed in isolation after authorities found a passenger who got off in Hong Kong during the voyage had tested positive for the virus.
+Japanese officials continued to find new infections among the passengers and crew and rushed them to local hospitals, while others have been told to stay inside their cabins during the 14-day quarantine period set to end Wednesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)